43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 • No Throttling - Like a highway at rush hour, DSL and satellite connections get jammed during peak traffic hours.
 They simply can’t keep pace with our mushrooming internet needs.
 Internet providers use “throttling” to prevent this.
 At peak times, your ISP may lower your speed from 25 Mbps to 10 Mbps or lower to ration their service.
 Fiber- optic internet speed doesn’t throttle because it’s less susceptible to overload.

 • Increased Mobile Phone Coverage - If you use a cell phone in our beautiful mountain communities, you're familiar with using network extenders to increase the coverage of your phone.
-With the steady signal, less signal loss, and additional bandwidth of a fiber-optic connection, the WIFI strength that powers your network extender is greatly increased.
+With the steady signal, less signal loss, and additional bandwidth of a fiber-optic connection, the WiFi strength that powers your network extender is greatly increased.
 Your network extender will be more successful in increasing your phone's coverage.

 • Community Improvement - Fiber-optic Internet doesn’t only improve homes, it’s great for communities too.
 Fiber-ready areas are more attractive to businesses, especially those that rely on the fastest Internet speeds.
 More businesses means more jobs – and a better economy.
 And fiber Internet access can also improve public services, including healthcare, safety and education.